 Working beyond the expected level of attainment (at greater depth)

 The most reliable way to perform well in the SATs is to build a stable understanding of the Key Stage 2 curriculum.
-Atom Nucleus is a home learning programme created by teachers, designed to help your child build knowledge and confidence across English, maths and science.
+Atom is a home learning programme created by teachers, designed to help your child build knowledge and confidence across English, maths and science.

 You'll get: